How To Heal Deeply Cracked Heels

-Dry and cracked heels aren’t uncommon, particularly in diabetic patients.
-Poor circulation and sustained high blood sugar over time can contribute to a variety of skin conditions, and any accompanying neuropathy can make it difficult for the patient to identify the severity of the issue.
+Dry and cracked heels are more common than you may think, especially for diabetic patients.
+Over time, poor circulation and sustained high blood sugar can contribute to a variety of skin conditions.
+Peripheral neuropathy, a common condition in diabetics, causes numbness and pain in the feet and hands due to nerve damage, which can make it difficult for the patient to identify the severity of their cracked or dry heels.

-In addition to diabetes, dry and cracked feet can be the symptom of dehydration, vitamin deficiencies or extremely dry weather.
-These are often exacerbated through excessive foot soaking, particularly in hot water, and through the use of harsh soaps that dry out skin.
-We’ll go over how to treat cracked heels, remedies for dry feet, and how to prevent extremely dry and crack heels.
+In addition to diabetes, dry and cracked skin on the feet can be a symptom of dehydration, vitamin deficiencies, or extremely dry weather.
+This is often exacerbated by excessive foot soaking, particularly in hot water, and the use of harsh soaps that dry out the skin.
+Read on to learn how to heal deeply cracked heels, remedies for dry feet, and ways to prevent dryness and cracks.

 Moisture is the vital ingredient to repairing dry skin.
 However, not all moisture is created equal.
-As we discussed in
+As discussed in our

-this article, foot soaking actually counteracts the positive effects of moisture by causing the skin to be more susceptible to infection and dryness while making proper skin debridement difficult.
+Foot Soaking Information article, a regular foot soak actually counteracts the positive effects of moisture.
+Soaking causes the skin to be more susceptible to infection and dryness while also making proper skin debridement difficult.
 A quick cleanse or shower is recommended over bathing and soaking.

-To clean the skin, use only gentle cleansers such as this
+To clean the skin, use only gentle, non-drying cleansers, such as the

-Medline product.
-This cleanser contains phospholipids.
-These are composed of fatty acids and form a natural oily barrier around cells.
-This layer prevents TWEL (transepidermal water loss).
+Medline Remedy Foaming Body Cleanser that contains phospholipids.
+Phospholipids are composed of fatty acids that form a natural oily barrier around cells, which prevents TWEL (transepidermal water loss).

-While soap is effective at removing dirt, it can't differentiate between good oils and bad.
-That's because on a microscopic level, soap consists of one hydrophobic (hates water) and one hydrophilic (loves water) end.
+While soap is effective at removing dirt, it doesn’t differentiate between the good oils and bad oils on our skin.
+To understand the reason, we must look at this at a microscopic level.
+Soap consists of one hydrophobic end (hates water) and one hydrophilic end (loves water).
 As soap molecules combine, they form clusters to keep their hydrophobic tails away from water, sweeping up dirt and oils in the process.
-When soap is rinsed away, every bit of moisture goes with it, leaving skin much drier than before.
+When soap is rinsed away, every bit of moisture goes with it, leaving the skin much drier than before.

 What’s a phospholipid?

-Phospholipids, on the other hand, are both hydrophobic and hydrophilic at the same time.
-Phospholipid molecules don’t organize into clusters like soap, rather, they will form a layer that's similar to the body's natural cell structure.
+On the other hand, phospholipids are both hydrophobic and hydrophilic at the same time.
+Phospholipid molecules don’t organize into clusters like soap; rather, they form a layer similar to the body's natural cell structure.
 This layer is natural and protective, keeping valuable oils where you need them the most.
-Including a phospholipid in your dry feet treatment is a great idea for that very reason.
+Including a phospholipid in your dry feet treatment will help prevent cracked heels.

 How are phospholipids different from Vaseline?